yffenim/final_project/DefensiveReport.md

 ### Monitoring the Targets

+_Note: Our alerts did not trigger despite rerunning the assignment twice and adjusting threshold so I have not included screencaps._

 Traffic to these services should be carefully monitored.
 To this end, we have implemented the alerts below:

 ### ALERT 1: Excessive HTTP Errors